mcjauregui72/CNN_MedImageClassification/README.md

   first_model
   * Training performance: With high training accuracy and relatively low training loss, first_model learned well on the training dataset.
-  * Validation performance: Moderate accuracy and higher loss on the validation set, compared to the training set, however, suggest overfitting. first_model performed better on the training data than on the unseen data.
+  * Validation performance: Moderate accuracy but higher loss on the validation set, however, suggested overfitting.
+The first_model performed better on the training data than on the unseen data.
   * Testing performance: A further drop in accuracy and increase in loss with the testing data confirmed that first_model generalized poorly to new data.

 second_model